What does it mean to be a barista?

 This intensive six-day workshop costs $3195 and includes lectures on starting up, operations & management, and practical training in the espresso lab for learning proper drink/food preparation.

-Lasting almost a week, it is designed for prospective business owners, entrepreneurs, barista trainers, coffee bar owners, and managers.
-The students have a real passion for making it big in the specialty coffee industry and want to cultivate the skills and dedication needed to become master baristas.
+It lasts almost a week and is designed for prospective business owners, entrepreneurs, barista trainers, coffee bar owners, and managers.
+The students are passionate about making it big in the specialty coffee industry and want to cultivate the skills and dedication needed to become master baristas.

 Planning, Concept Development, and A Brief History of the Specialty Coffee Industry.

 Le Nez Du Café – a discussion and demo on aroma sensory, cupping of prior roasts, and analysis of profile differences.
-Blending concepts, cupping of regional varieties, and process.
-Discussion of regional roast profile and process – their differences and similarity.
+Blending concepts, cupping of regional varieties, and processes.
+Discussion of regional roast profile and process – their differences and similarities.
 Open forum and questions and answers.

 Business & Barista Workshop:

-This intensive 5-day workshop costs $2975, and incorporates lectures on starting, operating, and management as well as practical training in the espresso lab and learning adequate food and drink preparation.
-This immersion-style class is meant for barista trainers, managers, coffee bar owners and prospective owners, and entrepreneurs with a genuine passion for running a successful specialty coffee establishment as master baristas.
+This intensive 5-day workshop costs $2975 and incorporates lectures on starting, operating, and managing as well as practical training in the espresso lab and learning adequate food and drink preparation.
+This immersion-style class is meant for barista trainers, managers, coffee bar owners prospective owners, and entrepreneurs with a genuine passion for running a successful specialty coffee establishment as master baristas.

 Barista Training Workshop:

-This 2.5-day class costing $1495 is full of intensive practical training meant to enhance your barista skills and your understanding of coffee significantly.
+This 2.5-day class, costing $1495, is full of intensive practical training meant to enhance your barista skills and understanding of coffee significantly.

-The one-of-a-kind ‘Train the Trainer’ approach is an optimal blend of real-life situations, drink drills, and detail-focused instructions, which will get you ready for successfully running a top-notch coffee bar and teaching other members of your establishment to do the same.
+The one-of-a-kind ‘Train, the Trainer’ approach, is an optimal blend of real-life situations, drink drills, and detail-focused instructions, which will prepare you for successfully running a top-notch coffee bar and teaching other establishment members to do the same.

 During this class, you’ll be taught the following basic skills: